Rajesh Dhabre: Compositions

-Rajesh Dhabre's album, Buddha Hi Buddha Hai, was the first of its kind to have songs composed in Bollywood style.
+Rajesh Dhabre he composes Ambedkarite and Buddhist devotional music, the album, Buddha Hi Buddha Hai(2010), was the first of its kind to have songs composed in Bollywood style.
 Some of the songs were sung by famous singers.
 Other songs were sung by Dhabre and by his wife, Bhavana Rajesh Dhabre.
 The title track "Buddha Hi Buddha Hai," sung by Sonu Nigam, gained much popularity.

 In 2013, he released his second album Siddhartha The Lotus Blossom.
 The album features the chants "Buddham Saranam Gachchami" sung by the Lata Mangeshkar.
 The album was launched by LM Music, a company owned by Mangeshkar.
 One of the songs on the album was "Gautam Se Sajaye Duniya."

 His next album is about the life of Babasaheb Ambedkar and will be called Ambedkar The True Son of India.
 The album brings out the thought of Ambedkar's thoughts involving issues of national and social importance.
-The album will be released on 6 December 2015 on the occasion of "Mahparinirvan Din" of Dr.Babasaheb Ambedkar.
+The album will be released on 6 December 2015 on the occasion of "Mahparinirvan Din" of Dr. Babasaheb Ambedkar.